hochwagenlab/ChIPseq_functions/README.md

   /scratch/$USER.
 These will eventually be consolidated along with
   the above .txt into ChIPseq_Pipeline_$JOBID1.out where $JOBID1 is the
   ID of the first job initiated from within the job.
+     	- This output file has been changed to $CHIP_$JOBID1.out.

 ## FOR TROUBLESHOOTING
 If you get a job that has issues running, it may not consolidate all